-The following disclosure-including the opinion of Ashurst LLP-has been prepared without regard to any particular Note that you may purchase in the future and, therefore, is provided solely as a matter of general information.
-You should not rely upon the following disclosure (including the opinion of Ashurst LLP), or the disclosure under "Tax Consequences-United States Taxation" in the Prospectus or "Certain Income Tax Consequences-United States Taxation" in the prospectus supplement, with regard to an investment in any particular Note because this disclosure (including the opinion of Ashurst LLP) does not take into account the terms of any particular Note or the tax consequences of investing in or holding any particular Note unless the terms supplement applicable to your Notes expressly indicates that you may rely on the following disclosure and expressly states that you may rely on the opinion of Ashurst LLP.
-Any Note that you purchase may have terms that would result in a tax treatment that is significantly different from the treatment described below.
-For example, the discussion below assumes that an investor in the Notes will be subject to a significant risk that it will lose a significant amount of its investment in the Notes.
-If an investor in the Notes is not subject to a significant risk that it will lose a significant amount of its investment in the Notes, the tax treatment of that Note may differ substantially from that described in the discussion below.
+The following disclosure-including the opinion of Ashurst LLP-has been prepared without regard to any particular security that you may purchase in the future and, therefore, is provided solely as a matter of general information.
+You should not rely upon the following disclosure (including the opinion of Ashurst LLP), or the disclosure under "Tax Consequences-United States Taxation" in the prospectus or "Certain Income Tax Consequences-United States Taxation" in the prospectus supplement, with regard to an investment in any particular security because this disclosure (including the opinion of Ashurst LLP) does not take into account the terms of any particular security or the tax consequences of investing in or holding any particular security unless the terms supplement applicable to your securities expressly indicates that you may rely on the following disclosure and expressly states that you may rely on the opinion of Ashurst LLP.
+Any security that you purchase may have terms that would result in a tax treatment that is significantly different from the treatment described below.
+For example, the discussion below assumes that an investor in the securities will be subject to a significant risk that it will lose a significant amount of its investment in the securities.
+If an investor in the securities is not subject to a significant risk that it will lose a significant amount of its investment in the securities, the tax treatment of that security may differ substantially from that described in the discussion below.
+There may be other features or terms of your securities that will cause this tax section to be inapplicable to your securities.
 Further, this discussion does not address the tax consequences applicable to any holders under Section 451(b) of the U.S. Internal Revenue Code of 1986, as amended (the "Code").
-There may be other features or terms of your Notes that will cause this tax section to be inapplicable to your Notes.

-Consequently, any tax disclosure relevant to any Note you may purchase will be set forth only in the terms supplement relating to your Note, and, unless the terms supplement indicates otherwise, you should not rely on the tax disclosure below or in the prospectus supplement or prospectus in deciding whether to invest in any Note.
-Moreover, in all cases, you should consult with your own tax advisor concerning the consequences of investing in and holding any particular Note you propose to purchase.
+Consequently, any tax disclosure relevant to any security you may purchase will be set forth only in the terms supplement relating to your security, and, unless the terms supplement indicates otherwise, you should not rely on the tax disclosure below or in the prospectus supplement or prospectus in deciding whether to invest in any security.
+Moreover, in all cases, you should consult with your own tax advisor concerning the consequences of investing in and holding any particular security you propose to purchase.

 The following section supplements the discussion of U.S. federal income taxation in the accompanying prospectus and prospectus supplement.
-It applies only to initial holders who are not excluded from the discussion of U.S. federal income taxation in the accompanying prospectus.
+It applies only to those initial holders who are not excluded from the discussion of U.S. federal income taxation in the accompanying prospectus.

-NO STATUTORY, JUDICIAL OR ADMINISTRATIVE AUTHORITY DIRECTLY DISCUSSES HOW THE NOTES SHOULD BE TREATED FOR U.S. FEDERAL INCOME TAX PURPOSES.
-AS A RESULT, THE U.S. FEDERAL INCOME TAX CONSEQUENCES OF AN INVESTMENT IN THE NOTES ARE UNCERTAIN.
-BECAUSE OF THE UNCERTAINTY, YOU SHOULD CONSULT YOUR TAX ADVISOR IN DETERMINING THE U.S. FEDERAL INCOME TAX AND OTHER TAX CONSEQUENCES OF YOUR INVESTMENT IN THE NOTES, INCLUDING THE APPLICATION OF STATE, LOCAL OR OTHER TAX LAWS AND THE POSSIBLE EFFECTS OF CHANGES IN FEDERAL OR OTHER TAX LAWS.
+NO STATUTORY, JUDICIAL OR ADMINISTRATIVE AUTHORITY DIRECTLY DISCUSSES HOW THE SECURITIES SHOULD BE TREATED FOR U.S. FEDERAL INCOME TAX PURPOSES.
+AS A RESULT, THE U.S. FEDERAL INCOME TAX CONSEQUENCES OF AN INVESTMENT IN THE SECURITIES ARE UNCERTAIN.
+BECAUSE OF THE UNCERTAINTY, YOU SHOULD CONSULT YOUR TAX ADVISOR IN DETERMINING THE U.S. FEDERAL INCOME TAX AND OTHER TAX CONSEQUENCES OF YOUR INVESTMENT IN THE SECURITIES, INCLUDING THE APPLICATION OF STATE, LOCAL OR OTHER TAX LAWS AND THE POSSIBLE EFFECTS OF CHANGES IN FEDERAL OR OTHER TAX LAWS.